-“Stara elektrarna” literally means, and is, an old power station.
-It is a technical monument and as such it’s protected.
-It was built approximately a hundred years ago and was active till after the second World War.
-In the eighties and nineties the building was discovered by artists and since then it’s attracted all sorts of performers.
+“Stara elektrarna” literally means, and is an old power station.
+It is a technical monument and as such is protected.
+It was built approximately a hundred years ago and was active till after the Second World War.
+In the eighties and nineties, the building was discovered by artists and since then it’s attracted all sorts of performers.

 The main hall has a spacious stage, which is located through a beautiful entrance hall and is preserved as a museum.
-Here you can see part of a big chimney, turbine and some measuring tools that were used in the power plant.
+Here you can see part of a big chimney, a turbine, and some measuring tools that were used in the power plant.

 I usually go here a few times a year when they are hosting some – usually quite crazy – shows.
 It can vary from modern dance to theater and other kinds of scene performing.
 Sometimes they organize artistic or technical (that concerns scene performing: scenery, lights…) workshops, lectures, round-table discussions and similar things.
 Rarely, you can get into a nice party but if you happen to be invited to one, don’t say no.